 Productive inclusion of cash transfer beneficiaries and graduation models

 Graduation depicts successful exit from program, and the term productive inclusion means raising the level or stability of the autonomous income of recipients of social assistance.
-The approaches vary, but all involve incentives for behavioral change, training and skills acquisition and entail continuous support to income while beneficiaries are gradually making progress in gaining economic security (see for example Andrews at al. 2021, Alderman and Yemtsov, 2013)
+The approaches vary, but all involve incentives for behavioral change, training and skills acquisition and entail continuous support to income while working age beneficiaries are gradually making progress in gaining economic security (see for example Andrews at al. 2021, Alderman and Yemtsov, 2013)

 The premise of productive inclusion is served with two types of programs: by directly linking income support to various (self)-employment promotion schemes, or through connecting a beneficiary of income support to other publicly provided social and productive services that help to alleviate important constraints to their physical, financial and human capital accumulation (access to health, education, nutrition, financial, extension services, employment assistance and basic services).
-These two pathways are related to building more productive household livelihood based on farming or small business models, or to facilitate transition to a more stable, adequately remunerated salaried employment.
+These two pathways are related to building more productive household livelihood based on farming or small business models, or to facilitate transition to a more stable, adequately remunerated salaried employment, thus facilitating beneficiaries’ transition to contributory social insurance mechanisms providing higher and more adequate levels of coverage.

 Productive inclusion has an array of modifications from complex to simple.
 The figure below depicts some examples.
 Very often complexity is a reflection of the nature of the target group: the poorer are the beneficiaries, the more difficult is to overcome the barriers for their sustainable livelihoods, and more interventions need to be aligned to ensure synergies.
 The more complex design typically means higher cost, but may not guarantee better outcomes (Mariotti et al., 2016, Sulaiman 2016, Banerjee et al 2015).